juliuskoenning/deepsl/Readme.md

 ## Data Science Notebooks (DS)

 For running the Data Science Notebooks which were used to download the videos and to develop the models it is strongly recommended to use Google Colab.
+The trained EfficientNetB0 Modell can be found at: https://drive.google.com/drive/folders/1cjPciYMTOEaD2USHd_B94xNLUHVlSKsg?usp=sharing.